ifesdjeen/ifesdjeen.github.com/articles/language_is_not_important.md

 career), stop there and decide they've seen it all, and know the Monads.

-If you stick around Haskell for long enough, you realize that you don't really need Monad everywhere, and majority of things can actually be accomplished with whatever Functor and Applicative offer.
+If you stick around Haskell for long enough, you realize that you don't really need Monad everywhere, and the majority of things can actually be accomplished with whatever Functor and Applicative offer.
 You don't feel stuck when you see the type signatures, and you start really enjoying that making a massive refactoring in your project can be done in